reisi007/assertk/README.md

 The general rule of thumb is to prefer building out of the existing assertions unless you can give a more meaningful error message.

-## Contributing to assertk
+## Contributing to AssertK

 Contributions are more than welcome!
-Please see the [Contributing Guidelines](https://github.com/willowtreeapps/assertk/blob/master/Contributing.md) and be mindful of our [Code of Conduct](https://github.com/willowtreeapps/assertk/blob/master/code-of-conduct.md).
+Please see the [Contributing Guidelines](https://github.com/willowtreeapps/assertk/blob/main/Contributing.md) and be mindful of our [Code of Conduct](https://github.com/willowtreeapps/assertk/blob/main/code-of-conduct.md).